leettools-dev/leettools.github.io/docs/LLM_Endpoints/deepseek.md

 # Using DeepSeek API

-We can also use any OpenAI-compatible LLM inference endpoint by setting the related environment variable.
+Leettools also use any OpenAI-compatible LLM inference endpoint by setting the related environment variable.
 For example, we can use the DeepSeek API by setting the following environment variables: